-To provide career, technical, and adult education to meet the changing needs of students, businesses, and the workforce.
+First Coast Technical College’s mission is to provide career, technical and adult education to meet the changing needs of students, businesses and the regional workforce.

 - The Business Community comes to us for assistance—First Thought, First Call.

-- Every student receives a degree, credential or certificate to position them for success in their career.
+- Every student receives a credential or certificate to position them for success in their career.

 - First Coast Technical College is the school of choice.